Easy Breadless Turkey Meatloaf Recipe

 1.

-Preheat the oven to 375F.
-Add the walnuts to a food processor.
-Hit pulse a few times until the nuts are coarsely chopped.
-Add the parsley and basil and continue pulsing until finely chopped.
-Remove the nut mixture and set it aside.
+Preheat the oven to 375°F. Add the walnuts to a food processor and pulse a few times until coarsely chopped.
+Add the parsley and basil to the processor and continue pulsing until everything is finely chopped.
+Transfer the walnut and herb mixture to a bowl and set it aside.

 Mark as complete